Wednesday, November 15, 2023

 Regardless, I think the strangest, yet funniest part is how the company Mattel, which has been the toymaker that manufactured Barbie all these years, unmercifully throws itself under the bus.
 And here I though Ken was a simp!

-The company portrays its board of directors as being all white males, which left-leaning ideologues want people to think is worst thing to be.
+The company portrays its board of directors as being all white males, which left-leaning ideologues want people to think is the worst thing to be.
 Never mind the fact that Mattel's CEO was a woman for 30 years.
 And the current board is actually composed of six men and five women.
-But someone at Mattel agreed to allow the company and the board to be depicted as big part of the problem.
+But someone at Mattel agreed to allow the company and the board to be depicted as a big part of the problem.
 Grovel much, Mattel?

 Anyways, these white male directors are all clueless of the plight of women, and are portrayed as awful for failing to maintain Barbie to what she was supposed to be.
 Barbie's problem ends up being that she failed at living up to the symbol of female empowerment she was intended to be, and Mattel didn't help that situation any.